 Make sure to shoot all four directions.
 It’s easy to get caught up shooting toward the sun, and not see how the light changes everything else too.
 Shoot west, north and south.

-Shooting the Perfect Sunrise/Sunset
+How to Photograph the Perfect Sunrise/Sunset

 There’s a lot to do.
 The time passes quickly.
 Shoot fast.
 Shoot a lot.